Upendra48/Fitness-Tracker/README.md

 - Advanced analytics and reports.
 - Custom workout plans and recommendations.

+## Market Place (yet to be added)
+- It also offers as a market place to buy fitness and gym related items

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests.